 Male and female Carolina Wrens build their nests together.
 One member of the pair may stay at the site while the other gathers material.
 The first nest can take a week or more to build, but later ones take shape in as few as 4 days.
 The bulky nest is cup-shaped, usually domed, with a side entrance and often a woven extension like a porch or entrance ramp.
 It's loosely constructed of a great variety of materials such as bark strips, dried grasses, dead leaves, pine needles, hair, feathers, straw, shed snakeskin, paper, plastic, or string).
 The female lines the nest's inner bowl and may add nest material after incubation has begun.
 Nests may range from 3 to 9 inches long and 3 to 6 inches wide.

 Carolina Wrens usually go about their business alone or in pairs; after nestlings have fledged, you may see family groups feeding together.
 Feeding on or near the ground, the wrens run, hop, and flit around leaf litter and tangled vegetation; they dodge in and out of dark spaces created by downed trees, decaying logs, old stumps, and upturned roots.
 They climb up vines, trunks, and branches, poking into squirrel nests and probing nooks and crannies in search of insects.
 Carolina Wrens use their curved bills to turn over decaying vegetation and to hammer and shake apart large bugs.
 They roost in bird boxes, abandoned hornet nests, hanging plants, garages, barns, old nests, and other shelters.
 A weak flyer, this wren makes brief, quick aerial forays over short distances.
 Pairs stay bonded year-round, with no vacation from singing or defending territory.
 Back to top

-The Carolina Wren thrives over much of the eastern United States.
+Carolina Wrens are common across their range and their populations increased between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 19 million and rates them 7 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+These birds thrive over much of the eastern United States.
 Icy, snowy winters can abruptly reduce local populations, but they soon recover.
-In fact, the Carolina Wren has been pushing northward with rising average winter temperatures over the past century or so.
+In fact, with rising average winter temperatures over the past century or so, the Carolina Wren has been pushing northward.
 The species has probably benefited from forest fragmentation in some areas and from reforestation in others—both processes create the tangled, shrubby habitat these birds use.
-In recent decades the Carolina Wren has also profited from a proliferation of backyard bird feeders.
+In recent decades, the Carolina Wren has also profited from a proliferation of backyard bird feeders.
 This is especially true in northern portions of the bird's range, where natural food sources can disappear beneath winter snow and ice.Back to top